Uniform Project Execution Model

-Many organizations fail at standardization because they try to create a“100% execution model” that accounts for
+Many organizations fail at standardization because they try to create a“100% execution model” that accounts for every single step.

 UPEM suggests a more pragmatic approach: focus on the common denominator.
 The UPEM model recognizes that 60 - 70% of the WBS structures, activity codes, activities and flow are identical across an organization - while every project is unique.

 Are you building your schedule "Vertically" or "Horizontally"?
-Knowing the difference changes how you manage deadlines.
+Knowing the difference changes how

-Cross-disciplinary process is required to achieve success, and visualizing is the route to a baseline
+Process is key: cross-disciplinary process is required to achieve success, and visualizing is the

 Project planning is often viewed as a single, messy task.
-UPEM breaks it down into a logical, three-dimensional flow: Scoping (Vertical), Planning (Horizontal), and Realisation (Adjustment).
+UPEM breaks it down into a logical,

 Scoping (The "What"): Adding "Vertical" tasks.
 This is just a list of what needs doing.

 Planning (The "When"): Adding "Horizontal" logic.
-This is where dependencies and durations turn a list into a timeline.
+This is where dependencies and durations

 Realisation (The "How"): Adjusting both to create a realistic, optimized baseline.